 These events are coordinated by a steering committee of three organizations, Democracy Without Borders, Democracia Global, and the Young World Federalists.
-If you have any questions or comments, write to firstname.lastname@example.org.
+If you have any questions or comments, email us at firstname.lastname@example.org.

 As global crises increase, people from diverse backgrounds and cultures, express their discontent with existing forms of political representation, which leave them voiceless in global decision-making.

 We have many, many global problems.
-From the wrecking of our life-supporting ecosystems to the failure to protect human rights, incomplete nuclear disarmament, lack of regulation of global markets and financial systems, to overcoming socio-economic inequalities – these and many others are all global problems that require global solutions.
+From the increasing risk of major international conflict, incomplete nuclear disarmament, the wrecking of our life-supporting ecosystems, to the failure to protect human rights, lack of regulation of global markets and financial systems, to overcoming socio-economic inequalities – these are just a selection of the global problems that require global solutions.
 But who is accountable for dealing with these problems from a truly global perspective?

 In a democratic order, citizens already elect representatives at multiple levels.
 There are city councils, provincial or state parliaments and national parliaments.
-In Europe there’s even a continental parliament.
+In Europe there is even a continental parliament.
 And yet for global matters that affect each and every person on the planet, there exists no elected world parliament.

 We, the participants in this week of action, agree on the fundamental idea that the world’s citizens should vote for their world representatives.
 There are many different ideas about how a world parliament could function.
 Some of us believe that it should be enhanced with mechanisms allowing electronic and direct citizens participation.
 Yet, we are united in diversity, and united in our call:

 The Week for World Parliament, called the Global Week of Action for a World Parliament, was launched in 2013 and coordinated by a group of individuals connected through social media, the world federalist movement, and the campaign for a UN Parliamentary Assembly.
 Activities were carried out in around fifty cities in fifteen countries between the Global North and South.